Dario Guerrero: Family and Film

 With much effort and faith in what he could achieve, Guerrero managed to get accepted into Harvard.
 There, this “Dreamer” majored in visual and environmental studies, which focuses on the photographic and cinematic techniques which he uses in in work.

 After two years at this Ivy League school, Guerrero dropped out for a year to care for his mother.
 Although doctors did not paint a favorable outcome for her, Guerrero and his family looked for the best possible outcome.
 Their search for the best treatment lead them back to Mexico, where a specialized clinic would tend to her specific needs.

 In light of this, Guerrero filed for advanced parole, which would allow him to return to the United States as a DACA recipient, but did not hear back from authorities.
 Without knowing if his application for reentry into the United States was accepted, he left for Mexico to remain by his mother.

-It is such intimate moments which “Rocio” exposes to the spectator, portraits of a united family putting its American dream on hold for the wellbeing of one of their own, no matter what the cost was.
+It is such intimate moments which “Rocio” exposes to the spectator, portraits of a family putting its American dream on hold for the wellbeing of one of their own, no matter the cost.

 “If you want to know what happens next, it’s all in the movie,” Guerrero teased.

 Today, Guerrero is looking to establish distribution rights for his feature and to tell more stories related to immigration from all over Southern California.

 Among his current projects being shot in San Diego are interviews with other immigrants who are affected by current immigration law and brief testimonies from immigrants for an Instagram project.